Principal Scientist, Bioanalyst

 - Hands-on experience in all aspects of bioanalytical study conduct including study set up, sample receiving, assay validations, sample analysis and data reporting.

-- Extensive experience in the outsourcing and external oversight of nonclinical and clinical bioanalytical studies conducted by qualified suppliers.
+- Experience in the outsourcing and external oversight of nonclinical and clinical bioanalytical studies conducted by qualified suppliers.

 - Self-motivated, assertive, and self-confident with the ability to act with urgency and passion.